How It Works

 Client compatibility

 Any player that can ingest an HTTP radio stream should work.
-Roon, LMS, Volumio, and similar ecosystems are essentially “stream consumers” here.
+In this architecture, the player is simply a stream consumer.

 Latency note: HTTP streaming introduces buffering.
-Expect a small delay versus local playback.
-That’s normal for Icecast-style distribution.
+A small delay versus local playback is normal with Icecast-style distribution.